project-wormhole/project-wormhole.github.io/content/docs/introduction.md

 ## How does it work?
 ### Intra and Inter Messaging
 Only inter-app messages are go through wormhole server, intra messages will have no difference.
-We provide client SDKs which help you to integrate with least effort.
+We provide client SDKs which help you to integrate with the least effort.

 ### Messaging
 * Restful APIs is provided to register user, create chats and complete with E2EE etc.